SAP-samples/teched2025-DT265/exercises/ex0/README.md

 In this chapter, you will get familar with the development environment and the subscriber SAP BTP subaccount of the customer you serve.

-## SAP BTP subaccount of your Customer
+## Get an Overview of the SAP BTP Subaccount of your Customer

 After completing these steps you will have an overview about the subscriber SAP BTP subaccount of your customer.